znadhiac/ecommerce-churn-prediction/README.md

 ---

-## II - DATA EXPLORATION AND PREPARATION
+## II.
+DATA EXPLORATION AND PREPARATION
 This phase covers data understanding, data cleaning, and exploratory data analysis (EDA) conducted for both business and machine learning purposes, as well as data preprocessing to prepare the dataset for modeling.
 The dataset contains 5,630 rows and 20 columns, including 19 features related to customer demographics, behavior, and transactions, plus the target variable **Churn**.

 The data cleaning process includes handling missing values, converting incorrect data types, removing duplicate data, resolving inconsistent data, and addressing outliers based on domain knowledge.